How to Become a Chef Instructor: Education and Career Roadmap

 - Check secondary school teacher requirements.
-Someone who specifically wants to teach culinary arts at the high school level will need to meet the educational and student teaching requirements for earning a teacher's license.
-Individuals who are in school should talk to an academic adviser about completing the necessary requirements.
-Those who have already graduated will usually have to go back to school.
+If you want to teach culinary arts at the high school level, you will need to meet the educational and student teaching requirements for earning a teacher's license.
+You should talk to an academic adviser about completing the necessary requirements; or, if you've already graduated, you'll have to go back to school.

 - Take continuing education courses.
-Additional training in specialized areas, such as ethnic cuisines, special diets or kitchen management can enhance a culinary professional's knowledge, increasing his or her job prospects and documenting his or her knowledge.
+Additional training in specialized areas, such as ethnic cuisines, special diets, or kitchen management enhances a culinary professional's knowledge, increasing your job prospects and documenting your knowledge.

 Step 2: Gain Work Experience

 Culinary schools expect instructors to have substantial work experience, often at the management level.
-Many culinary schools offer job placement services that can help a new cook find a first job.
-New cooks who aspire to a teaching career should seek out opportunities to move up in the supervisory and management ranks.
+Many culinary schools offer job placement services that help a new cook find a first job.
+New cooks aspiring for a teaching career should seek out opportunities to move up in the supervisory and management ranks.

 Step 3: Earn Certification

-Earning professional certifications could enhance a person's chances of finding work as a chef instructor.
-Culinary schools often want instructors to hold ServSafe certification in food handling safety as well as ACF certification.
-Becoming ServSafe qualified requires the completion of a training course and then passing an exam.
-Different types of ACF certification exist; to qualify for certification, a person must meet prescribed education and professional experience requirements and pass written and practical exams.
-Those who choose to earn culinary educator certification must also develop a cooking class lesson plan and submit it with a DVD of the instructor teaching the class.
+Earning professional certifications enhances your chances of finding work as a chef instructor.
+Culinary schools want instructors to hold ServSafe certification in food handling safety as well as ACF certification.
+Becoming ServSafe-qualified requires the completion of a training course and passing an exam.
+Different types of ACF certification exist; to qualify for certification, you must meet prescribed education and professional experience requirements and pass written and practical exams.
+If you want to earn culinary educator certification, you must also develop a cooking class lesson plan and submit it with a DVD of you teaching the class.

 - Complete certification renewal requirements.
-Both ServSafe and ACS certifications expire, so it's important for chef instructors to renew their credentials by taking continuing education or refresher courses.
+Both ServSafe and ACF certifications expire, so it's important for to renew your credentials by taking continuing education or refresher courses.
 ServSafe courses are available in both online and traditional classroom formats.